|

 Entertainment

-musical programs included an intimate, cabaret-style duo in
+included an intimate, cabaret-style duo in the Hollywood,

-the Hollywood, 70s night with a disc jockey
+70s night with a disc jockey in Starquest Disco,

-and fabulous cha-cha (and other dance tunes) with a three-piece
+cha-cha (and other dance tunes) with a three-piece band

 Days at sea were filled with mostly traditional-style

-auctions.
-The pool area usually had a three-piece band at prime
+and art auctions.
+The pool area usually had a three-piece

 Fitness & Recreation

-to abdominals and walk-a-mile.
-The spa (expect the usual product
+and walk-a-mile.
+The spa (expect the usual product pitch

 The Spa's Thermal Suite -- available

-tiled, heated beds (great for sore backs), showers that operate
+-- includes tiled, heated beds (great for sore backs),

-in mist or tropical forms, and (unisex) aromatherapy-oriented
+showers that operate in mist or tropical forms, and

-around equals a mile.
-It is pretty narrow, and gets congested
+times around equals a mile.
+It is pretty narrow, and

 Public Areas

-serves as a central connection spot for activities in the ship's
+which serves as a central connection spot for activities

 Latte-Tudes offers specialty coffees, and the Casino